 This is convincingly illustrated in the time-series graph of the Global Carbon Project:

 The long-standing decline in emissions in industrialized countries is currently balancing out with the slowing rise in emerging economies China and India since 2010.

-Accordingly, it is realistic to call constant emissions from 2019 onward “business as usual” (2020 was a Covid-19 driven emissions decline, the rebound in 2021 is expected to remain 1.2% below the 2019 level.
+Accordingly, it is realistic to call constant emissions from 2019 onward “business as usual”.
+While 2020 was a Covid-19 driven emissions decline, the rebound in 2021 is expected to remain 1.2% below the 2019 level.